awsdocs/amazon-api-gateway-developer-guide/doc_source/delete-canary-deployment.md

 1. Confirm you want to delete the canary by choosing **Delete**\.

 As a result, the [https://docs.aws.amazon.com/apigateway/api-reference/resource/stage/#canarySettings](https://docs.aws.amazon.com/apigateway/api-reference/resource/stage/#canarySettings) property becomes `null` and is removed from the deployment [stage](https://docs.aws.amazon.com/apigateway/api-reference/resource/stage/)\.
 You can verify this using the AWS CLI\.
-For example, see [Disable a Canary Release Using the AWS CLI](#delete-canary-release-cli)\.
+For example, see [Disable a canary release using the AWS CLI](#delete-canary-release-cli)\.

-## Disable a Canary Release Using the AWS CLI<a name="delete-canary-release-cli"></a>
+## Disable a canary release using the AWS CLI<a name="delete-canary-release-cli"></a>

 To use the AWS CLI to disable a canary release deployment, call the `update-stage` command as follows: